V.J. Edgecombe and Baylor hold off Mississippi State in final seconds to win 75-72 in March Madness

 Mississippi State: This is the third time in as many seasons that Jans led the Bulldogs to the NCAA Tournament.
 Before his arrival, the program had reached March Madness just once since 2010.

-If Duke advances, Baylor guard Jeremy Roach will face his former team.
-Roach played four seasons for the Blue Devils and helped lead them to a Final Four three years ago.
+Baylor guard Jeremy Roach will face his former team.
+Roach played four seasons for Duke and helped lead them to a Final Four three years ago.

 AP March Madness bracket: https://apnews.com/hub/ncaa-mens-bracket and coverage: https://apnews.com/hub/march-madness Get poll alerts and updates on the AP Top 25 throughout the season.
 Sign up here.